Areas of Reading: Buy-to-Let Property Investment Hotspots

 Reading was traditionally a light manufacturing centre, famous for brands such as Suttons Seeds and Huntley and Palmers biscuits.
 But in the last few decades Reading’s economy has been totally transformed to become a centre for IT, telecoms, tech. and digital businesses.
 The Thames Valley area has also been called the Silicon Valley of the UK.
 These are the type of companies offering well paid jobs, meaning good news for the Reading property market and buy-to-let investors, here.

 The UK 2019 Digital Technology Census says that Reading is the UK’s third largest digital technology city, with only London and Manchester being larger.
-Consultants EY have also said that Reading is the fastest growing ‘city’ in the country.
+Consultants EY has also said that Reading is the fastest growing ‘city’ in the country.

-The area is also home to many large business parks where thousands of people work supporting a huge demand for Reading buy to lets.
+The area is also home to many large business parks where thousands of people work supporting a huge demand for Reading buy-to-lets.
 These include Arlington Park, Green Park, Reading International, Winnersh Triangle and Thames Valley Park where 7,000 people work.
 There is also the new Thames Valley Science Park at Shinfield where 5,000 people could eventually work.

 Major global companies in the Reading area include HP, Microsoft, Oracle, Sanofi, Huawei, 3M and PwC.
 Other significant employers include Royal Berkshire Hospital, the University of Reading and The Oracle, a shopping, eating and leisure venue in the city centre which provides around 4,000 jobs.